Imperial Treasury Vienna Tickets and Information

 - Holy Lance: Also called the ‘Spear of Destiny’, this is one of the most legendary artefacts, which is believed to have pierced Jesus' side at the crucifixion.

-- The Giant Emerald Vessel: It's said the incredible vessel was actually crafted from a single emerald by a famous gem-cutter called Dionysio Miseroni, who was commissioned by Emperor Ferdinand III to create it from the single stone that was said to have been two intergrown stones, which is how it was so big.
+- The Giant Emerald Vessel: It's said the vessel was crafted from a single emerald by a famous gem-cutter called Dionysio Miseroni, who was commissioned by Emperor Ferdinand III to create it from the single stone that was said to have been two intergrown stones, which is how it was so big.
 The vessel dates back to 1641.

-- The Agate Bowl: Agate, which is a semi-precious stone which is known for it's beautiful layered appearance and the bowl at the museum is crafted from a single piece of stone and dates back to around the 4-7th century.
+- The Agate Bowl: Agate, which is a semi-precious stone known for it's beautiful layered appearance and the bowl at the museum is crafted from a single piece of stone and dates back to around the 4-7th century.
 Its known for its unusual markings which includes a natural pattern in the stone which actually resembles Arabic script, with different interpretations of what it says.

 - Ceremonial Swords: The collection also includes a series of beautiful ceremonial swords with intricate designs.